only search B.P. Lama Jyotisha

 • and these accidents happen during the periods and sub-periods of the planets concerned."

-More Family History from Dhana Bhava
+More family history from Dhana Bhava

-• As 6th-from-9th, look to dhana for information on father's enemies, debts, and disease.
+• As 6th-from-9th , look to dhana for information on father's enemies, debts, and disease.

-• As 11th-from-4th, dhana tells about mother's immediate older sibling; however, don't forget the often-more-revealing 11th-from-Moon.
+• As 11th-from-4th , dhana tells about mother's immediate older sibling;

-• As 4th-from-11th, dhana shows your immediate elder sibling's house
+• As 4th-from-11th , dhana shows your immediate elder sibling's house

 Skandha / Personal Character / Values

-he elaborate psychic structure which contains the vast accrual of past-life and developing present-life experiences is represented by dhana-bhava, the house of accrued wealth.
-The individual's moral and aesthetic values, speech patterns, family lineage, knowledge of historical tradition, material wealth - even his hair and nails! - are considered "outflowings" or "sravana" of his enormous subconscious accumulation of past experience.
+The elaborate psychic structure which contains the vast accrual of past-life and developing present-life experiences is represented by dhana-bhava, the house of treasury acrrual .
+The individual's moral and aesthetic values, speech patterns, family lineage, knowledge of historical tradition, treasuries - even his hair and nails! - are considered outflowings * "Śrāvaṇa" of his enormous subconscious accumulation of past Learning Pathway experience.

 By default the subconscious creates a massive network of unexamined presumptions, expectations, automatic actions and reactions, etc., until its material comes to conscious attention.
-At this point of awareness the samskara / character can begin to be intentionally changed.
+At this point of awareness the samskara / carvings / character can begin to be intentionally changed.

 Family narrative, source of values and lineage identity

-• Dhana rules family blood lines, our early childhood, and acquisition of primary moral and aesthetic values.We learn what to eat, what to say, how to treat each other - from not only parents and siblings but also the larger tribal unit, including grandparents, aunts and uncles, cousins, house servants, etc. Social cooperation, recognition of worthiness, and verbal support from the extended family is a basic signification of dhana bhava.
+We learn what to eat, what to say, how to treat each other - from not only parents and siblings but also the larger tribal unit, including grandparents, aunts and uncles, cousins, house servants, etc.

-• the "family narrative" can be read through 2nd-from-Chandraand the 2nd navamsha.
+• the family narrative can be read through 2nd-from-Chandra and the 2nd navamsha.

 • Individual family members will participate in the family lineage history, but each person can also be known and experienced as distinct personalities: